June 16 2014

 Shamir- I Know It’s a Good Thing

-It’s a dance tune, but not a club thumper or butt grinder, it got piano keys on this track sound like they are from an old children’s piano that you would find at an antique store in the third ward.
+It’s a dance tune, but not a club thumper or butt grinder.
+It's got piano keys on this track sound like they are from an old children’s piano that you would find at an antique store in the third ward.

 This song is like a girl who walked into the dance with a busted heel and a little tear in her dress, she made it because she wants to be on the dance floor, but her date says he’s got two left feet, so she’s standing in line for punch just because it’s something to do but her hips are bouncing and her toes are tapping, and finally she says, screw that jerk, I’m going to dance, but when she finally gets to the dance floor, the hook has moved into the verse and it’s fading out before she even got a chance to bring her arms above her shoulders.